mmmangooo/Milestone-Project2/README.md

   and the info window then showing a different information.
 This information would consist of the length and terrain difficulty of that starting point.
   However, this proved to be too difficult to achieve (see more details in "known bugs"-section).
 The design was therefor changed, so that the information about the hiking trails available from each starting point is instead displayed in the info page of each location.
+* The contact-button for opening contact form was originally placed in bottom-left corner to create F-shaped reading pattern on the page, and it was fixed to the screen to follow the user when scrolling.
+However, this proved to clutter the pages, particularly on smaller screens, and hide the important content on page.
+  Therefore the contact-button was moved to the footer and staying at the bottom while user scrolls.

 ## Acceptance Criteria